vuestorefront/vue-storefront/doc/api-modules/about-modules.md

 # How module should look like

-Module by it's definition should contain all logic required for the feature it represents encapsulated.
+Module by it's definition should encapsulate all logic required for the feature it represents.
 You can think about each module as a micro application that exposes it's parts to the outside world (Vue Storefront).

 Normally module can (but not must) contain following folders: